About the course

 The department has its own IT provision and specialist IT support staff.
 The department’s IT committee is responsible for the oversight of IT provision.
 You will have access to the Bodleian Social Science Library, in addition to other University libraries, and the centrally provided electronic resources.
 Some college libraries, such as the Nuffield College Library, may also be open to graduate research students on request.

-The department has two rooms designated for graduate research students, one used by social policy students and the other used by social intervention students.
+The department has two rooms designated for graduate research students, one used by social policy students and the other used by social intervention and policy evaluation students.
 The department aims to provide as much space as possible.
 You will also be able to book the department’s meeting rooms and lecture rooms if required.

 The department has a common room open to both staff and students.
 Barnett House Thursdays - coffee mornings - are held fortnightly and these occasions provide excellent opportunities for talking to academics and research staff, and fellow students.